-Action Recommendations: In view of the humanitarian crisis in Gondar and the desire to finish the Aliyah, the JCPA urges its member agencies to:
+Action Recommendations: In view of the severity of the living conditions in Addis Ababa and the fact that five years have passed since Operation Solomon, the NJCRAC urges its member agencies to: